 In the spirit of acting locally, service to others within our community is an essential part of our congregation’s ministry.

-- Our volunteers prepare & serve Community Lunches scheduled on weekdays at the Charter House Coalition’s facility.
+- Our volunteers sign up for a wide variety of church and community activities including preparing & serving Community Lunches scheduled on weekdays at the Charter House Coalition’s facility.

 - We actively support Church World Services CROP Hunger Walk every October to raise money to help end hunger globally and locally.